Exploring the phonological deficit in developmental dyslexia and specific language impairment

 Ramus, F. (2001).
 Outstanding questions about phonological processing in dyslexia.
 Dyslexia, 7, 197-216. reprint

-This line of research has been developed largely with Gayaneh Szenkovits during her PhD work:
+This line of research has initially been developed with Gayaneh Szenkovits during her PhD work, then continued with other students and collaborators :

 Szenkovits, G., & Ramus, F. (2005).
 Exploring dyslexics' phonological deficit I: lexical vs. sub-lexical and input vs. output processes.
 Dyslexia, 11(4), 253-268. reprint